Even FCPX Plugin Developers Make Mistakes!

 Peter Wiggins

-Peter is a broadcast Final Cut Pro X editor working in England concentrating on high pressure, quick turnaround sports and events.
+Peter is a broadcast Final Cut Pro editor working in England concentrating on high pressure, quick turnaround sports and events.
 He has pioneered many ‘edit whilst ingesting’ workflows that have now become industry standard worldwide.

 Since 2006 he has written and published Final Cut Pro plugins and templates under the idustrial revolution brand.